-Table 19 - FCC signal leakage limits from §76.605(a)(12)
+Table 19 - FCC Signal Leakage Limits from §76.605(a)(12)

-Compliance with FCC signal leakage rules has for decades relied in part upon cable operators monitoring for and measuring signals leaking from the network using a variety of test equipment such as dipole antennas, preamplifiers, and signal level meters or spectrum analyzers; vehicle-mounted and/or handheld commercially manufactured leakage detectors; and in some cases in-vehicle FM radios.
-FCC rules require leaks that are above allowable thresholds be repaired in a timely manner; those causing harmful interference must be repaired as soon as possible.
+Compliance with FCC signal leakage rules has for decades relied in part upon cable operators monitoring for and measuring signals leaking from the network using a variety of test equipment such as dipole antennas, preamplifiers, and signal level meters or spectrum analyzers; vehicle-mounted and/or handheld commercially manufactured leakage detectors; and in some cases, in-vehicle FM radios.
+FCC rules require leaks that are above allowable thresholds be repaired in a timely manner; those causing harmful interference are to be repaired as soon as possible.